NeonSludge/ansible-dns-inventory/README.md

 For this to work you must ensure that:

 1. Your DNS server allows zone transfers (AXFR) to the host that is going to be running `ansible-dns-inventory` (Ansible control node) OR you're using the no-transfer mode (the `dns.notransfer.enabled` parameter in the configuration).
-2. Every host that should be managed by Ansible has a properly formatted DNS TXT record OR there is a set of TXT records belonging to a special host (the `dns.notransfer.host` parameter) AND you're using the no-transfer mode.
+2. Every host that should be managed by Ansible has one or more properly formatted DNS TXT records OR there is a set of TXT records belonging to a special host (the `dns.notransfer.host` parameter) AND you're using the no-transfer mode.
 3. You have created a configuration file for `ansible-dns-inventory`.

 ### Usage